 Take the Money and Run

 There is certainly something striking about the idea of Telosa, 5 million people living in a future technological garden city.
-An oasis in the desert where everyone lives, works, votes via app.
+An oasis in the desert where everyone lives, works and votes via app.

 The more likely dark future, however, is that these "new founding fathers" will use their money and talent to take cover when the problems the world is trying to tackle become particularly dire.